-The Area 87 Central Service Office in Montréal, Québec (which is hosting the 2018 Intergroup/Central Office/AAWS/AAGV Seminar), carries the message to both English- and French-speaking alcoholics.
-According to executive assistant Ginette W., their help line receives roughly 500 to 600 English-language calls monthly, with perhaps three times that many in French.
-"We are officially bilingual, but we also language calls monthly, with perhaps thrig schedule-1946. three times that many in French.
-"We are officially bilingual, but we also have a Spanish-speaking presence," Ginette adds.
+The Area 87 Central Service Office in Montréal, Québec (which is hosting the 2018 Intergroup/Central Office/AAWS/ AAGV Seminar), carries the message to both English- and French-speaking alcoholics.
+According to executive assistant Ginette W., their help line receives roughly 500 to 600 Englishlanguage calls monthly, with perhaps three times that many in French.
+"We have a Spanish-speaking presence," Ginette adds.
 "There are about 12 Spanish-speaking groups locally that have their own intergroup, but we host them at our office and make literature available in Spanish."